In case of emergencies please ring 999/112

 Recruitment Campaigns

-National Ambulance Service recruitment campaigns can be found under 'Patient and Client Care' on hse.ie/jobs for positions including: Student Paramedic, Paramedic and Intermediate Care Operative.
+National Ambulance Service recruitment campaigns can be found under 'Patient and Client Care' on www.hse.ie/jobs for positions including: Student Paramedic, Paramedic and Intermediate Care Operative.
 If you are interested in applying for a position with the National Ambulance Service in one of these roles please click here for more information.

 The National Ambulance Service also recruits for Administrative, Business Support and Management positions.
 If you are interested in applying for a position in one of these roles please click here for more information.